anicolaspp/akka-persistence-maprdb/README.md

 }
 ```

-For each persistence entity to MapR-DB tables will be created.
+For each persistence entity a MapR-DB tables will be created.
 For example, if we have the persistence entity `user` then two tables are automatically created.

 ```
 /user/mapr/tables/akka/user.journal